Hari| Zimbabwe’s traditional pottery

 Indigenous pottery

-From records of early travelers and anthropologists, it has been established that pottery was made in large quantities in Southern Africa, with pottery of the type belonging to the earliest Iron Age having been found in Zimbabwe.
+From records of early travellers and anthropologists, it has been established that pottery was made in large quantities in Southern Africa, with pottery of the type belonging to the earliest Iron Age having been found in Zimbabwe.

 Techniques used for pottery have been handed down generally by women from generation to generation.
 Naturally, the form of pottery has evolved.